Davos Seaworth: Season 2

 When Renly refuses to surrender to Stannis, Davos is ordered to sail with Melisandre beneath Storm's End.
 When they reach shore, Davos is horrified when Melisandre gives birth to a shadowy demon, who kills Renly.
-The stormlords bend the knee to Stannis, who plans to launch a naval attack on King's Landing and gives Davos command of the fleet.
+The Stormlords bend the knee to Stannis, who plans to launch a naval attack on King's Landing and gives Davos command of the fleet.
 As the Baratheon fleet arrives in Blackwater Bay, a ship filled with wildfire is detonated in the middle of the fleet; Davos's ship is one of the closest, and he is thrown into the sea when his ship is destroyed.

 Season 3

-Davos is revealed to have survived by swimming to a rock, and is rescued by his friend, the pirate Salladhor Saan, who reveals that Matthos died during the Battle of the Blackwater.
+Davos is revealed to have survived by swimming to a rock and is rescued by his friend, the pirate Salladhor Saan, who reveals that Matthos died during the Battle of the Blackwater.
 Grief-stricken by the death of his son, Davos blames Melisandre for Stannis's defeat and unsuccessfully tries to assassinate her before being thrown into the dungeons.
 During his captivity, Stannis's daughter Shireen discovers that Davos is illiterate and teaches him to read.
-Stannis eventually releases Davos, naming him as his hand.
+Stannis eventually releases Davos, naming him as his Hand.
 Soon after, Stannis and Melisandre plot to sacrifice Robert's bastard, Gendry, until Davos frees him and helps him escape Dragonstone.
 An enraged Stannis resolves to execute Davos, until Davos presents a letter from Castle Black warning of the White Walkers' return.
 Melisandre corroborates this and counsels Stannis that he will need Davos when the Long Night comes, thus prompting Stannis to pardon Davos.

 Season 4

 After Joffrey Baratheon's death, Stannis reprimands Davos for not being able to secure more men.
 Davos arranges a meeting with Tycho Nestoris, a representative of the Iron Bank of Braavos, and persuades him to give their financial backing to Stannis instead.
-Davos uses the money to hire ships and sellswords and the Baratheon army travels to the Wall, defeating the wildling army besieging it.
+Davos uses the money to hire ships and sellswords, and the Baratheon army travels to the Wall, defeating the wildling army besieging it.

 Season 5

 Davos accompanies the Baratheon forces on their march to Winterfell.
 During their march, Ramsay Bolton and his men infiltrate the camp and destroy their supplies.
-Davos is sent back to the Wall to ask for more supplies, unaware that Stannis plans to sacrifice Shireen to assure his victory.
+Davos is sent back to the Wall to ask for more supplies, unaware that Stannis plans to sacrifice Shireen to ensure his victory.
 Lord Commander Jon Snow, though sympathetic, is unable to offer help.
 Soon after, Melisandre arrives at Castle Black, having fled in the aftermath of Shireen's sacrifice.
 Davos realises that Stannis has been defeated and Shireen is dead, though Melisandre does not reveal her role.